How to Warm Up for Running and more!

-Warming up thoroughly before any kind of physical exercise that may increase your heart rate, place pressure on your joints or challenge your muscles is extremely important.
+Warming up thoroughly before any kind of physical exercise is extremely important.
+This includes any exercise that may increase your heart rate, place pressure on your joints or challenge your muscles.

 This blog will explain how to use the RAMP protocol to warm up for your morning run.
-But don’t worry, these exercises are equally as applicable to anyone who swims, cycles or hikes and does any other form of exercise.
+But don’t worry, these exercises can be used to warm up for other activities.
+For example, if you swim, cycle, hike or simply for a workout.

 For example, using a mix of Skipping, Shuttle runs, Heel flicks, High knees, and Star jumps.
-These exercises are great for raising your heart rate while using them in their range.
+These exercises are great for raising your heart rate.

 Key exercises that could be used for running include; Squat jumps, High skips, Lunges and can include core activation and banded gluteus side steps.

-The aim of this stage is to take every major joint you would use in your sport through its entire range of motion.
-This fully lubricates the joint and dynamically stretches the surrounding muscles – again, reducing the chance of injury.
+The aim of this stage is to take every major joint you would use in your sport or activity through its entire range of motion.
+This fully lubricates the joint and dynamically stretches the surrounding muscles.
+Again, reducing the chance of injury.

 A few examples of this type of exercise include; standing hip hugs, opening the gate and lumbar rolls.

 The aim of this phase is to ‘prime’ you for your session.
 This phase of the warm-up is fixated on exercises which improve performance.
-This, therefore, aims to build the explosive power a runner possesses in their legs.
+This, for example, aims to build the explosive power a runner possesses in their legs.

 This can be done through the use of plyometric training as well as using high-intensity, long stride running for 80-100M to prime the muscles to become more explosive on every stride.

-By the way, if you need specific help with your warm-up routine or are struggling with an injury, make sure you talk to one of our physios here: PHYSIO
+If you need specific help with your warm-up routine.
+Are struggling with pain or injury, make sure you talk to one of our physios here: get in touch.

 Thank you very much for reading,